mdda/mdda.github.io/_posts/OSS/2015-02-16-forever-node-service-systemd.md

 WantedBy=multi-user.target
 {% endhighlight %}

+If you make changes to the .service file, you should to execute :

+{% highlight bash %}
+systemctl daemon-reload
+{% endhighlight %}

+### ```systemd``` control

-Then control this new service with  :
+If everything is set up properly, the service can be controlled with  :

 {% highlight bash %}
 # Do these for simple testing